DrLex0/quake-frogbots/waypoint/README.md

 - It helps to draw a floor plan of the map with zones, goals and paths, although the visualisation modes of the tool make it easy to spot mistakes.
 It also is interesting to walk around in existing maps and see how waypoints were added.
 - At any time when you are confused about what marker mode you're in, press `G` to reset.
 (The only thing this does not reset, is closest marker mode.)
 - Moving an existing marker is preferable over deleting it and making a new one.
 Static marker mode (`I` or `TAB`) is your friend here.
+- Paths through _push zones_ must be one-way.
+For simple pushes, one marker before the push brush and one at the exit may suffice.
+If there are corners and bends, an extra marker may be needed to guide the bot into the push.
 - It is possible to apply multiple modes to a path, but this should almost never be needed.
 - Vertically moving markers (`U`) can also be used on `func_button`, `teleport_trigger`, and `door` markers, but not on other non-manually created markers like weapons.
-- I don't really know the purpose of the ‘display reachable’ tool.
+- I don't really know the purpose of the _‘display reachable’_ tool.
 It requires static active marker mode (`I` or `TAB`), and will try to trace a path towards the first marker you're ‘touching’ after activating this mode.
 It will fail if there is an obstacle, or the distance is “too far,” whatever that means.
+  It has nothing to do with unreachable marker flag (see advanced section).
+- Same for the _runaway_ thing: I don't know what it's for.
+The information printed on the second and third lines when pressing `C` is related to this ‘runaway’ concept, and the markers shown in runaway mode are the same ones listed in those lines.
+As far as I know, this is low-level information one should generally not care about, but if someone knows what it means, please explain!

 ## Adding your waypoint data to Frogbots and/or waypoint build